alexisP/alexisp.github.io/_posts/2022-12-14-aks-prometheus-grafana.md

 Create your Azure Managed Grafana instance
 ------------------------------------------

-Creating your Managed Grafana instance is as easy as providing it a name, a location and to explicitly say if you want or not your instance to be highly available through a deployment of VMs across multiple availability zones
+Creating your Managed Grafana instance is as easy as providing it a name, a location and explicitly say if you want or not your instance to be highly available through a deployment of VMs across multiple availability zones

 <section class="row">
   <div class="col-md-1"></div>